dluo96/ml/README.md

 # Character-level Language Models

 This repo contains code for training and sampling from character-level language models.
+It is based on [makemore](https://github.com/karpathy/makemore) by Andrej Karpathy, which I highly recommend!

 Table of language models and their associated dataset: